aggregat4/dendriform/JOURNAL.md

 I fixed the isAncestorOf check, which was completely wrong and got rid of a bunch of inexplicable test errors.

 Turns out ceylon (the assertion library I use) says that an object that is Puppeteer node handle does not exist when asserting it.
 Even if it is actually an instance.

+# 2022-06-16

+I traced down a bug where nodes were being renamed to the right letters in the wrong order.
+E.g. instead of 'Bar' we got 'arB'.
+But not always.

+I was able to trace this back to how we handle Commands in `tree-component.ts`: in performWithDom we were executing the command in the dom, then the backend and then optionally rerendering the tree.

+If the command was specifying an "after focus node" then we would refocus the cursor _after_ all the above operations are done.

+In reality this means that as keyboard events come in, they all trigger commands to be executed and when a long running command, at some point in the future, suddenly returns and requires a DOM operation like focusing the node, this will basically intervleave with other commands that were triggered afterwards.

+In our concrete case this manifested with an 'Enter' keypress from a split command interleaving with a few following letter presses that came after it.
+This caused the cursor to jump forward and to insert the new characters before the existing string.

+This is now fixed for commands that do _not_ require a rerender of the tree.
+For commands that _do_ rerender the tree, we still execute the focus command after that rerender.
+I assume that can still cause really weird effects, especially if we test it in a unit test that types really fast.

+Maybe the solution in these cases is to make sure that we block user input for as long as the rerender requiring operation runs.
+Not sure yet how to technically solve that.